Is the rise of the 'city' hiding a looming mental health crisis?

 One in four people are worried about losing their home against their will in the next five years revealed in a survey of nine countries.
 This level of insecurity inevitably has a major impact on people's lives, and their mental health and wellbeing, as these are inextricably linked (pdf).
 So yes, World Health Day is right to talk about depression today, but we need to talk about urbanisation as well.

-With more than half of humanity now living in urban areas, and with the urban population in South Asia and sub-Saharan Africa, two of the world's poorest regions, set to double in the next two decade, the development community urgently needs ask whether the ‘urban juggernaut’ hides a silently looming mental health and wellbeing crisis.
+With more than half of humanity now living in urban areas, and with the urban population in South Asia and sub-Saharan Africa, two of the world's poorest regions, set to double in the next two decades, the development community urgently needs ask whether the ‘urban juggernaut’ hides a silently looming mental health and wellbeing crisis.

 The age of the ‘global city’